API Beauty is in the eye of the Clients: 2.2 Million Maven Dependencies reveal the Spectrum of Client-API Usages: Introduction

+These results provide evidence that API developers can make trade-offs between the share of API elements they consider in maintenance, documentation, and automated migration tools and the share of clients that they support.
+To support all clients, developers need to invest effort that is proportional to the total size of APIs.
+Yet, accepting to support only the majority of clients, which use the core API types, allows for significant effort savings.
+Considering the typical API maintenance task of migration \cite{bartolomei2009}, the migration of the $6317$ clients of library \texttt{gson:2.3.1} to \texttt{jackson-databind} requires supporting migration rules for $162$ API types, but this number of types can be decreased to $20$ ($12\%$) if only $5669$ ($90\%$) clients are to be supported.

-Our work explores this continuous space of dependency relations, focusing on the \mc ecosystem.
+Our work explores this spectrum of dependency relations, focusing on the \mc ecosystem.
 This choice is motivated by two factors: it is the most popular repository to distribute code artifacts that run on the Java Virtual Machine; it contains both APIs and clients that depend on these APIs.
 The Maven Dependency Graph \cite{Benelallam2019} provides a snapshot of Maven Central as of September 6, 2018.
-From this graph, we determine the \nblibraryga most used libraries and all the client artifacts that depend on any version of one of these libraries.
-This forms the dataset for our study: \nblibraryga APIs, \nbclientgav clients, summing up to \nbrdependency dependencies.
+From this graph, we determine the \nblibraryga most used libraries and all the client artifacts in the repository, that depend on any version of one of these libraries.
+This forms the dataset for our study: \nblibrarygav libraries (union of all versions of the \nblibraryga most popular libraries), \nbclientgav clients, summing up to \nbrdependency dependencies.

-We study Maven (client-library) dependencies around 3 dimensions.
-First, we analyze the client-side to determine to what extent their declared dependencies are actually used, i.e., there is at least one API member used by the client's code.
-Second, we analyze the API side of dependencies to determine how different members of the API are used by the clients.
-Third, we propose a new actionable way to explore the continuum of dependencies and assess the impact of reducing the size of APIs.
-In a last part of our study, we define a new metric to precisely capture the reuse-core of APIs and discuss the meaning of this core for six case studies.
+We study how Maven artifacts depend on each other, around three dimensions.
+First, we analyze the client-side, to determine to what extent each declared dependency is actually used at least once in their code, i.e., there is at least one API member used by the client's code.
+Second, we analyze the API side of dependencies to determine how different API types are used by the clients.
+We split this analysis into two steps: we start by investigating the usages of an API, cumulating all its versions; later, we analyze the most popular version of each API.
+Finally, to put our findings to use, we propose a new actionable way to explore the continuum of dependencies and assess the impact of focusing on a small subset of APIs, e.g., for maintenance activities through extinction sequences.
+For tasks where costs and effort increase with the size of APIs such as API migration \cite{bartolomei2009}, a trade\-off can be made between cost and number of clients supported.